Why Encompass works for Irwin Mitchell

 How has the Encompass platform assisted in ensuring that you are able to maintain secure and easy access and work to full potential remotely?

 The web-based Encompass platform has enabled us to continue with our corporate CDD checks remotely, transparently and securely via its single point of access.
-Our bespoke automated workflow improves both user and client experiences, enabling users to quickly share CDD and speed up onboarding, making our processes much more standardised, consistent and less prone to human error.
+Our bespoke automated workflow improves both user and client experiences, enabling users to quickly share CDD and speed up onboarding, making our processes much more standardized, consistent and less prone to human error.

 Which features within the platform have you benefited from most in this time?